vboctor/disposable_email_checker/readme.md

 The versioning for this library is formatted as follows "1.2.3".

-   (1) This is the majro version which will change when there are major changes
+   (1) This is the major version which will change when there are major changes
        or re-implementation.

    (2) This is the minor version which will change when the APIs changes.